-Under FSC's restated certificate of incorporation, directors are divided into three classes.
-At each annual meeting of stockholders, the successors to the directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of his or her election or until their successors have been duly elected and qualified or any director's earlier resignation, death or removal.
+Under the Company's restated certificate of incorporation, directors are divided into three classes.
+At the Company's annual meeting of stockholders, the successors to the directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of his or her election or until their successors have been duly elected and qualified or any director's earlier resignation, death or removal.

 Messrs.
-Owens, Dutkiewicz and Ray have been nominated for re-election to the Board of FSC for three-year terms expiring in 2019.
-At FSC's 2015 annual meeting of stockholders, Messrs.
-Berman, Castro-Blanco and Khorana were elected to the Board.
+Dalton, Dunn and Haney have been nominated for re-election to the Board for three-year terms expiring in 2020.
+At the Company's 2016 annual meeting, Messrs.
+Dutkiewicz and Ray were elected to the Board.

-No person being nominated by the Company as a director of the Company is being proposed for election pursuant to any agreement or understanding between any such person and the Company.
+No person being nominated by the Company as a director is being proposed for election pursuant to any agreement or understanding between any such person and the Company.

-Any stockholder of FSC can vote for or withhold on each of the director nominees of FSC.
+Any stockholder of the Company can vote for or withhold on each of the director nominees of the Company.
 A withhold vote will not be included in determining the number of votes cast for a nominee.
 Shares represented by broker non-votes are not considered entitled to vote and thus are not counted for purposes of determining whether each of the nominees for election as a director has been elected, but will be treated as shares present for quorum purposes.
-In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of Todd G. Owens, Richard P. Dutkiewicz and Douglas F. Ray.
+In the absence of instructions to the contrary, it is the intention of the persons named as proxies to vote such proxy FOR the election of the nominees named below.
 If a nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person nominated by the Board as a replacement.
 The Board has no reason to believe that any director nominee named will be unable or unwilling to serve.

-The Board unanimously recommends a vote "FOR" each of Todd G. Owens, Richard P. Dutkiewicz and Douglas F. Ray.
+The Board unanimously recommends a vote "FOR" each of the director nominees described in this proxy statement.